-Credit Card Insurance - Scam or Necessity?
+Is Credit Card Insurance a Scam or a Necessity?

 Payment protection, also called credit card insurance, is an added benefit to your credit cards - or is it?
 If you have a credit card, chances are you have been contacted by them trying to sell you on their credit card insurance.
 Usually this happens right after you activate your card and you are immediately transferred to a customer service rep who is trying to blurt out her sales pitch before you hang up on her.